lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # Voting, Contracts, and Smart Contracts:
 What are the feasible properties of smart contracts that relate to elections, either for their use in a particular situation or as a discussion to elucidate needs and functions?

-# voting office setup: Computer, OS, and Network security
+# Voting office setup: Computer, OS, and Network security
 What OS, what network architecture, and what cyber security strategies should/could voting offices use?
 - topic: stateless machines
 - topic: air-gapped machines